Mapping

 }

-The table mapping follows the same structure as a normal mapping.
+The table mapping follows the same structure as normal mapping.
 Each item is another mapping definition identified by the property name in the JSON file.
-Because the interests property itself is an array, its value has no name and therefore the key is only a dot ".".
+Because the interests property itself is an array, its value has no name, and therefore, the key is only a dot ".".
 The mapping value is a standard column mapping.
-The above configuration produces the same result as the automatic mapping of columns.
+The above configuration produces the same result as automatic column mapping.

 See example [EX066].